zsk612/tp/docs/UserGuide.md

 Below are the answers to some frequently asked questions about The Schwarzenegger:

 **Q**: Can I use The Schwarzenegger on another operating systems apart from Windows?<br>
 **A**: Yes.
-The Schwarzenegger is compatible with Windows, macOS and Linux.
+The Schwarzenegger is compatible with Windows, MacOS and Linux.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install The Schwarzenegger in the other computer and overwrite the `saves` folder it creates with the `saves` folder of your previous The Schwarzenegger.